Essential Privacy Tools for Therapists in 2026: The Complete Guide

 Proton VPN encrypts your entire internet connection, making it impossible for anyone on the same network to see what you're doing.
 It also hides your IP address, which prevents websites and advertisers from tracking your location.

 Why it matters for therapists: Many practitioners work from multiple locations — home, a rented therapy room, a co-working space.
 A VPN ensures your connection is secure wherever you are.
+See our deep dive on VPNs for therapists.

 Note: A free tier is available with limited server locations.
 The paid plan unlocks unlimited speed and access to all global servers, which is recommended for consistent performance.